We may earn money or products from the companies mentioned in this post.

 - Bring a large pot of water to a boil.
 Add 2 tablespoons of salt and the pasta and cook according to the directions on the package.
 Set aside 1 1/2 cups of the pasta cooking water before you drain the pasta.

-- Meanwhile, heat the olive oil over medium heat in a pot large enough to hold the pasta, such as a 12-inch sauté pan or a large, shallow pot.
+- Meanwhile, heat the olive oil over medium heat in a large All-Clad stock pot

 - Add the garlic and cook for 2 minutes, stirring frequently, until it just begins to turn golden on the edges-don’t overcook it!
 Add the red pepper flakes and cook for 30 seconds more.
 Carefully add the reserved pasta-cooking water to the garlic and oil and bring to a boil.

 - Lower the heat, add 1 teaspoon of salt, and simmer for about 5 minutes, until the liquid is reduced by about a third.

 - Add the drained pasta to the garlic sauce and toss.
 Off the heat, add the parsley and Parmesan and toss well.
 Allow the pasta to rest off the heat for 5 minutes for the sauce to be absorbed.
 Taste for seasoning and serve warm with extra Parmesan on the side.